 - 1/2 cup pineapple preserves, melted

 - In a skillet, saute onion and celery in butter until tender; add the next six ingredients and mix well.
-Line an 11-in. x 7-in. baking pan with foil; place string for tying on foil.
+Line an 11x7-in. baking pan with foil; place string for tying on foil.
 Place one ham slice on top of string; spread with 1 cup of stuffing.
 Top with another ham slice.
 Repeat the process, using two ham slices between stuffing layers.
 Tie securely with string.
 Cover loosely with foil.

 - Bake at 350° for 1-1/4 hours.
-Baste ham with preserves; bake, uncovered, basting several times, for 45 minutes or until a meat thermometer inserted into the stuffing in the center of ham reads 140°.
+Baste ham with preserves; bake, uncovered, basting several times, for 45 minutes or until a thermometer inserted into the stuffing in the center of ham reads 140°.
 Let stand 10 minutes.
 Remove the string and separate the double ham slices; cut into desired portions.
 Yield: 8-10 servings.